etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 Results reported by Haystack [here] (https://github.com/deepset-ai/haystack/blob/0a1e814bd99301dd186ea29de3d0e7619556a28a/test/benchmarks/retriever_query_results.csv)
 ```
 ## Performance with our Evaluation Script
-The main reason I was getting horrible results using FAISS is because I was running this line before indexing in FAISS :
+The main reason I was getting horrible results using FAISS is because I was running this line before indexing in FAISS:
 ```
 document_store.faiss_index.reset()
 ```